drvinceknight/pfm/_sources/tools-for-mathematics/04-matrices/why/main.md

 ## Why are we not commenting our code?

-In Python it is possible to annotate code using `#`.
+In Python it is possible to write statements that are ignored using the `#` symbol.
+This creates something called a "comment".
 For example:

 ```{code-cell} ipython3
 import sympy as sym  # Importing the sympy library using the alias sym